Our Curriculum is meaningful and relevant for the learners of our school.

 We aim to provide a variety of different learning experiences both inside and outside the classroom.
 Each topic begins with a ‘super starter’, which engages the children into the topic using a stimulus, visit or visitor etc. During the term, there will be a ‘marvellous middle’ which again could be a further stimulus or trip.
 At the end of a topic there will be a ‘fabulous finish’, where learners present their learning back to the rest of the class or another appropriate audience making the most of their oracy and ICT skills to do so.
 This often involves sharing the success’ with parents and the local community, through a performance or class assembly.
 This ensures that the children see the purpose to their learning.
 Each topic will also involve a ‘wow’ factor.

-Please look at our Curriculum maps for information on the curriculum we are following this academic year.
+Please look at the information below for information on the curriculum we are following this academic year.